hmgu-itg/imputationserver-doc/docs/getting-started.md

 #### Import VCF files via SFTP

-An other convenient way to use your data is by importing it directly from a remote SSH server.
+Another convenient way to use your data is by importing it directly from a remote SSH server.
 This can be achieved by selecting **Secure File Transfer Protocol (SFTP)**.

-After clicking on the **Import Files** button, a new dialog appears where you can enter your SFTP credentials and the URLs of your files or folders.
+After clicking on the **Import Files** button, a new dialog appears where you can enter your SFTP credentials and the URL of your files or folders.
 A URL consists of the server address followed by the full Unix path.
 A path can be either point to a folder or to a file.
 Several paths can be specified in consecutive lines.

 ![](images/sftp_screenshot.png)